-- Ingredients you'll need to make the best homemade Cream Cheese Frosting?
-The cream cheese frosting for this cake is made with plain cream cheese, softened butter, powdered sugar and reserved pineapple juice from the crushed pineapple.
+- Ingredients you’ll need to make the best homemade Cream Cheese Frosting: Plain softened cream cream cheese, softened butter, powdered sugar and reserved pineapple juice from the crushed pineapple.
 You could use vanilla extract, too.
-It's imperative that you use room temperature butter and cream cheese as they're much easier to cream together with the powdered sugar.
+It’s imperative that you use room temperature butter and cream cheese as they’re much easier to cream together with the powdered sugar.

 - Should I sift the powdered sugar?
 If there are lumps in the powdered sugar, it’s helpful to sift it using a fine mesh sieve before adding it to the remaining ingredients.
 This will ensure a smooth and fluffy frosting.

 - Please note, the carrots are peeled prior to grating for the cake batter.
 You can shred them by hand using a box grater or using a food processor.
 Measure them by filling the measuring cup loosely, there’s no need to pack them in.

 - You can substitute using walnuts in place of pecans for this carrot cake using the same amount called for in the recipe.
 I would also recommend toasting them the same way before adding them to the cake batter and garnishing the top.